Description of the radar set, tactical-technical characteristics

 |antenna rotation:||40 rpm|

-HARD 3D is operating in X-Band 3D search and target acquisition radar designed for SHORAD systems.
+HARD 3D is operating in the X-Band 3D search and target acquisition radar designed for SHORAD systems.
 The original HARD 3D version is used exclusively by the Swedish Armed Forces under the name PS-91.

 The Improved HARD 3D features alternate PRF modes combined with the ability to locate hovering helicopters.
 The 3D capability up to a maximum elevation angle of 35° achieves a linear phased array antenna consisting of 16 antenna groups, each driven by a novel transmitter module.
 These measures allow increasing the transmit power.
 In conjunction with adaptive MTI filtering, the higher power has enabled the range to be almost doubled compared to the basic version.
 The search strategy makes it possible to cover the entire elevation angle range of 35° after two rotations, despite the high rotation speed.